Vendor risk assessment

 Identify which regulations apply to your relationship with this vendor:

-More regulatory exposure means higher risk and greater oversight requirements.
-Ensure vendors can demonstrate compliance with all applicable regulations.
+More regulatory exposure means higher risk and more oversight.
+Make sure vendors can demonstrate compliance with all applicable regulations.

 Understanding risk scores

-VerifyWise calculates an overall risk score based on the scorecard inputs.
-Higher scores indicate greater risk.
-Factors that increase the score include:
+VerifyWise calculates an overall risk score from the scorecard inputs.
+Higher scores mean greater risk.
+Things that push the score up include:

 - Higher data sensitivity levels